WARMASTERS/cinch-game-bot/README.md

 Because of this, a conforming Game class could substitute any other class for `Cinch::User`.
 As an example, one might simply use `String` when testing.

+See `spec/example_plugin.rb` for an example conforming plugin and associated game.

 ## Configuration

 Configuration is passed to a plugin via `cinch`'s `config` method.